malancas-anamaria-niculina/project/README.md

 # project
 Application to upload files in Amazon S3 bucket or on server.
-After uploading the file, is generated a download link for downloading the files.
+After uploading the file, a download link is generated.
 The informations regarding files are stored in a PostgreSQL database.

 Upload page:
 ![image](/images/upload_file.png?raw=true)